Bug report #11524

 invert back toggle editing button in relation editor widget (fixes #11524,

-#8 Updated by Pedro Venâncio almost 5 years ago
+#8 Updated by Pedro Venâncio about 5 years ago

 Giovanni Manghi wrote:

 that did not solve the problem for me.

 toggling the editing button does not change anything in the embed form.

 seems to work here, just tested qgis 2.6 from osgeo4w.

 I've tested it with QGIS 2.6 on Windows and Linux and the problem seems resolved.

 #10 Updated by Larry Shaffer about 5 years ago